git-pull/tao-of-tmux/manuscript/11-tips-and-tricks.md

 into an IDE-like environment.

-I eventually settled on [`entr(1)`](http://entrproject.org/), which works superbly across Linux distros, BSD's and OS X / MacOS.
+I eventually settled on [`entr(1)`](http://entrproject.org/), which works superbly across Linux distros, BSD's and OS X / macOS.

 The trick to make entr work is to [pipe](https://en.wikipedia.org/wiki/Pipeline_(Unix)) a list of files into it to watch.